top of page

 A response from a fellow Northpark refugee, Mel Haby after she had learned of Zachie’s suicide:

-Mel's tribute to Zachie on the Art Wall at Northpark Psychiatrict Hospital.
+Mel placed a tribute to Zachie on the Art Wall at Northpark Psychiatric Hospital, Bundoora, Victoria.

 We were “thick as thieves” after recognising very quickly a love of music and cigarettes in each other.
 Zach playing guitar and singing in the courtyard was so special.
 We had so many amazing talks about life, love and pain late into the evenings over too many cigarettes.
 I am a sharer in your grief today that Zachie is gone.